-- 17.1.
-Any factory made floating, sinking or sink tip Fly Line may be used, except for lead core lines.
-Every fly line used in a FIPS-Mouche competition shall have a minimum coated diameter of 0,55 mm (0.22"). - 17.2.
-Competition fly lines must be a minimum length of twenty-two meters. - 17.3.
-Shooting heads are not allowed. - 17.4.
-Neither sinking nor floating devices may be added to fly lines. - 17.5.
-One single loop is allowed at the end of the fly line, if desired.
+- 17.1 Any factory made floating, sinking or sink tip Fly Line may be used, except for lead core lines.
+Every fly line used in a SFFNZ competition shall have a minimum coated diameter of 0,55 mm (0.22").
+Only fly lines meeting this requirement are authorised for use in SFFNZ competitions. - 17.2 Competition fly lines must be a minimum length of twenty-two metres. - 17.3 Shooting heads are not allowed. - 17.4 Neither sinking nor floating devices may be added to fly lines. - 17.5 One single loop is allowed at the end of the fly line, if desired.
 If a braided or monofilament loop is used to connect the leader to the fly line, the maximum overall length of such a connector may not exceed 10 cm.